 Ongoing compliance issue; but repairs/solution is known and underway for timely correction.

 Substantial ongoing compliance issue with ongoing corrective actions, or response and/or planning for corrective action is underway.

-Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month.

-- West Point Bypass and Secondary Diversion Events: Power disturbances at West Point contributed to a secondary diversion (i.e., unauthorized blending of primary and secondary treated flow) on January 9th, 2021 and a bypass of untreated wastewater from the emergency bypass outfall to Puget Sound during a large storm event on January 12-13 totaling about 11 million gallons.
+- Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - West Point Bypass and Secondary Diversion Events: Power disturbances at West Point contributed to a secondary diversion (i.e., unauthorized blending of primary and secondary treated flow) on January 9th, 2021 and a bypass of untreated wastewater from the emergency bypass outfall to Puget Sound during a large storm event on January 12-13 totaling about 11 million gallons.
 Ecology subsequently issued Administrative Order #19477 on February 2, 2021 that requires King County to plan for, and implement, power reliability strategies and improvements to minimize the potential for secondary diversions and bypasses.
-This footnote identifies and summarizes any bypass and secondary diversion events following the issuance of the - Summary of 2021 events: February 2, 2021 (secondary diversion, 3.5 million gallons over 39 minutes); April 29, 2021 (untreated bypass, 900,000 gallons over 29 minutes); Jun 13, 2021 (exacerbated secondary diversion while plant was at reduced capacity for scheduled construction - A power outage on June 7, 2022 due to a failed breaker at the Seattle City Light switchyard located at the plant caused a power outage of approximately 2 hours, and a resulting secondary diversion of 400,000 gallons over 109 minutes. - The Carkeek wet weather treatment station experienced a disinfection failure when a water level detection system (bubbler) failed resulting in the hypochlorite disinfection to not engage.
-Operators responded and reset the equipment. - A planning and facility improvements process is underway for Elliott West.
+This footnote identifies and summarizes any bypass and secondary diversion events following the issuance of the administrative order. - Summary of 2021 events: February 2, 2021 (secondary diversion, 3.5 million gallons over 39 minutes); April 29, 2021 (untreated bypass, 900,000 gallons over 29 minutes); Jun 13, 2021 (exacerbated secondary diversion while plant was at reduced capacity for scheduled construction work). - Summary of 2022 events: June 7, 2022 (secondary diversion, 400,000 gallons over 109 minutes). - π The Carkeek wet weather treatment station experienced a disinfection failure on December 24, 2022 when a water level detection system (bubbler) failed resulting in the hypochlorite disinfection to not engage.
+Operators responded and reset the equipment. - b A planning and facility improvements process is underway for Elliott West.

-9. Water quality monitoring

-Water quality monitoring
+9. Water quality monitoring Water quality monitoring